brennane/RepRapGuru/Kit_Review.md

 ## Completeness: "B+"

 The kit has a heated glass bed.
-I think a kit has to have at least that functionality to get into Prusa i3 range, some kits you will find on Amazon will lack this.
+This will be useful functionality that better kits ought to have; lesser kits on Amazon will lack this.
 The build plate is of a nice size, giving a 200mm square build service.

-Again this good.
-The kit is also very Open Source which means you have relatively tested and understood parts in the DIY and 3d printer communities, that means there is probably a solution for you confusion and ideas on where to go next.
+The kit is also very Open Source and uses parts one could source as part of the DIY community.
+That means there is probably a solution for you confusion and ideas on where to go next.

 With this kit you should end up with solid foundation for printing PLA, PETG, and ABS.
 Getting into more exotic materials like wood or carbon reinforced plastics will require minor but accessible and affordable tweaks.
 With a little effort, and there will be some, this should be a satisfying project.
 There are upgrades that this kit does not contain, perhaps the most popular would be an auto-level sensor, easily enough to add.
 The next would be an upgrade to an E3D hotend.

 A failing in this kit is its mediocre solution for a filament spool holder.
 Prepare yourself to print something up.
 The provided pieces of acrylic are designed to hang on a wall mount of some sort.
-But really these are not

 ## Parts: "B" to "B-"

-Grading criteria: a "C" would indicate measurable build quality issues or minimal kit (e.g. no heat bed).
-"A" indicates a top-of-the line where we could use the "Prusa Kit" as a baseline.
+Let's say a "C" would indicate measurable build quality issues or minimal kit.
+On the other end for an "A"  may indicates a top-of-the line where we could use the Prusa branded "Prusa i3" as a baseline.

 ### Less happy with